Dog Behaviour Course

 Animal Activity Licensing Regulations 2018 OFQUAL

 Do you own or work in Dog Kennels, Boarding Cattery, Dog Day Care, Dog Boarding or Pet Shop?

 Licensing will require clear evidence of knowledge and experience or a minimum of an Ofqual regulated level 2 qualification in a relevant subject.
 The new regulations take effect on renewal or if your business is being brought into the scope of licensing for the first time.

 Or, to meet the Higher Standard, a member of staff with a relevant Ofqual regulated Level 3 qualification must be present during the working day.

-The OFQUAL Approved Level 2 Award in Canine Care and Behaviour Qualification meets the new Animal Activity Licensing Regulation requirements for the basic standard requirements.
+The OFQUAL Approved Level 2 Award in Canine Care and Behaviour meets the new Animal Activity Licensing Regulation requirements for the basic standard requirements.

-The OFQUAL Approved Level 3 Diploma in Canine Care, Behaviour and Welfare Qualification meets the Higher Standard Animal Activity Licensing Regulation requirements.
+The OFQUAL Approved Level 3 Diploma in Canine Care, Behaviour and Welfare meets the Higher Standard Animal Activity Licensing Regulation requirements.

-The OFQUAL Approved Level 3 Diploma in Feline Care, Behaviour and Welfare Qualification meets the Higher Standard Animal Activity Licensing Regulation requirements for Boarding Catteries.
+The OFQUAL Approved Level 3 Diploma in Feline Care, Behaviour and Welfare meets the Higher Standard Animal Activity Licensing Regulation requirements for Boarding Catteries.

 The AIM Awards Level 2 Award in Canine Care and Behaviour Qualification is aimed at those wishing to expand their knowledge of basic dog behaviour.
 This OFQUAL regulated qualification covers recognising and avoiding problem behaviour, recognising and interpreting canine body language and understanding the needs of dogs.